horijon/Multithreading/readme.txt

 https://www.geeksforgeeks.org/marker-interface-java/

-Concurrency vs Parallelism
+# Concurrency vs Parallelism
+Concurrency:
+-> Concurrency means multiple tasks which start, run, and complete in overlapping time periods , in no specific order.
+-> Concurrency is the mechanism of executing simultaneously by time sharing/context switching but not at the same time.
+Parallelism:
+-> Parallelism is when multiple tasks OR several part of a unique task literally run at the same time,
+     e.g. on a multi-core processor.
 -> Parallelism is the mechanism of executing simultaneously at the same time.
--> Concurrency is the mechanism of executing simultaneously by time sharing/context switching but not at the same time.
--> Anyway, we always need to be careful while parallelism, we must maintain consistency on dependent executions and that can be achieved by applying concurrency.
+Note: Anyway, we always need to be careful while parallelism, we must maintain consistency on dependent executions and that can be achieved by applying concurrency.

 # Is multithreading useful even on a single processor?